NicolleLouis/human-brain-optimizer/IDEAS.md

 # Code
 Refacto human stats into a new class?

-# Logger
-Add a end of life stats graph

 # Death Checks
 Add the fact that raw rabbit can kill if ingested, add the cook action to prevent this (With a risk of food deletion)